cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 The number of machines dedicated for each `cypress run` call is based on your CI configuration for the project.
 {% endnote %}

-These grouped runs would look something like this within the Cypress Dashboard:
+Labeling these groups in this manner helps up later when we review our test runs in the Cypress Dashboard, as shown below:

 {% img /img/guides/parallelization/timeline-collapsed.png "Timeline view with grouping and parallelization" %}